bosun-monitor/bosun/docs/admin.md

  1. LDAP authentication
  2. Token Based access

 The two intended uses of these methods is user authentication and api authentication respectively.
-Authorization is a new feature to Bosun and it is intended the Bosun is still run in a trusted network even when authorization is enabled.
+Authorization is a new feature in Bosun 0.6.0.
+Even when authorization is enabled, Bosun should still be run inside a trusted network.

 ## Setup
 The authentication feature gets enabled when you define the [AuthConf section of the system configuration](/system_configuration#authconf).
 Authentication tokens can be set up via the UI by setting [AuthDisabled](/system_configuration#authdisabled) before authentication is enabled. `AuthDisabled` makes it so the authentication *feature* is enabled but authentication itself is not enabled.
 With `AuthDisabled` set to true anonymous users can create auth tokens via Bosun's user interface.